 Rydal School, St Andrews and Sussex Universities.
 B.Sc and D.Phil in optical physics.

-Employed by ICI plc in the corporate research laboratories, I worked mainly on plastics development, this phrase covering a surprisingly wide assemblage of chemical and physical techniques.
+I was then employed by ICI plc in their corporate research laboratories, I worked mainly on plastics development, this phrase covering a surprisingly wide assemblage of chemical and physical techniques.
+So now I did not understand both quantum mechanics and valence theory, but I was becoming a much better experimenter - you should see the chemistry set....

-Later I worked on manufacturing plant which required different skills but was much more fun and led me to the first of several trips to Russia.
+Later I worked on manufacturing plant which required physics, chemistry and engineering.
+The downside was that if you didn't get it right the plant started losing money and you got your bottom kicked.
+It was much more fun and led me to the first of several trips to Russia.

 I was fascinated by physics from an early age; through circumstance, I have a good knowledge of chemistry and engineering; interdisciplinary projects interest me.